culturesofknowledge/emplaces/misc/20190620-prosopography-initial-thoughts.md

 Both approaches require the creation of two new instance nodes to represent the additional information.
 For (1) it is the reified relation nodes, which must be generated for each act of participation.
 For (2), it is the specialized person nodes, which might be re-used over  participation in mutiple activities - which suggests an advantage for this approach.

-Possibly set across the previous advantages in favour of (2) are:  the reification pattern is one that seems to be more widely understood and used, and I suspect it might be slightly easier to add additional contextual information to any act of particpation because each such act is reified separately.
-(E.g. adding the track times during which musician played a partocular instrument:  this could be done using the person specialization, but would require creation of a different specialization for each act of participation.)
+Possibly set against the previous advantages in favour of (2) are:  the reification pattern is one that seems to be more widely understood and used, and I suspect it might be slightly easier to add additional contextual information to any act of particpation because each such act is reified separately.
+(E.g. adding the track times during which musician played a particular instrument:  this could be done using the person specialization, but would require creation of a different specialization for each act of participation.)

 I feel the choice is finely balanced.
 I lean toward the person specialization:

 - it introduces fewer new vocabulary terms (and might simply use the existing `prov:specializationOf` term).
 - it provides greater opportunity for sharing role information between activities.
-- new role information can be introducedincrementally through new specializations and participation.
+- new role information can be introduced incrementally through new specializations and participation.
 - it feels in some sense "closer" to the original CRM structures that it aims to refine; e.g. it uses the same `crm:P11_had_participant` property.

 But none of these are overwhelming, or even unarguable reasons.